josephaw1022/AbstractAlgebraTool/README.md

 I made this anticipating that concepts learned will build up in abstraction and that it will more conveinent to have the computer solve something  quickly just so I don't get bogged down in some small human error and am able to learn the concept being taught.

 ##### To be 100% clear, this is a tool for homework!
 Not a crutch; and, I don't recommend that you use this unless you conceptually understand the concepts of the methods used.

+## Future Plans For Repo

+- Rename the class to something more generalized
+- Add a linear combination method that equals two number's gcd
+- Add some calculus and differential methods
+- Rebuild some methods with numpy instead for improved performance

+# Instructions

 ## Online Editor